 - GERD may result from a dysfunctional sphincter (valve) at the top of the stomach and bottom of the esophagus.

-- Treating GERD may involve the use of protein pump inhibitors, antacids and other medications, as well as lifestyle changes.
+- Treating GERD may involve the use of protein pump inhibitors, antacids, and other medications, as well as lifestyle changes.

 What is GERD?

 Occasional acid reflux is quite common, often occurring as a result of overeating, lying down after eating, or eating particular foods.
-Recurrent acid reflux diagnosed as gastroesophageal reflux disease typically has other causes and risk factors and can have more serious complications.
+The American College of Gastroenterology estimates that around 60 million Americans experience the heartburn of acid reflux at least once a month.

 Signs and symptoms of GERD

-Tests and diagnosis of gastroesophageal reflux disease
+Tests and diagnosis of GERD

-Anyone who is experiencing frequent acid reflux symptoms should talk first to their family doctor, who may refer them to a specialist in gut medicine (a gastroenterologist) for further investigation.
+Anyone who is experiencing frequent acid reflux symptoms should talk first to their doctor, who may refer them to a specialist in gut medicine (a gastroenterologist) for further investigation.

 Treatment and prevention of GERD